SophieDeBenedetto/phoenix-pair/post.md

 end
 ```

-Here's where our earlier storage of the current channel within our socket's state pays off.
+Here's where our earlier storage of the current challenge within our socket's state pays off.
 We can retrieve the current challenge by calling `socket.assigns.challenge`.
 Then, we update that challenge in the DB with our new response--whatever the user typed into the shared text editor in the browser.

 Lastly, we want to broadcast out the newly updated challenge to all of our subscribing clients.
 We do that with the following line: